All Products

 Check whether the Ingresses in the cluster include only compatible features.

 If the Ingresses in the cluster use incompatible features, the NGINX Ingress controller may fail to distribute user traffic as expected after the NGINX Ingress controller is updated.
 As a result, a service interruption may occur.
-For more information about how to resolve compatibility issues related to Ingresses, see the following Compatibility issues section.
+For more information about how to fix compatibility issues related to Ingresses, see the Compatibility issues section of this topic.

 Component Configuration